 - Brief funders on the latest research on VR, AR, and MR to promote children’s learning/development.

 - Lay the groundwork for a statement on responsible practices for immersive media developers.

-The salon will bring together a cross-sectoral group of approximately 65 researchers (learning sciences, child development, neuroscience); practitioners (educators, pediatricians); and developers (hardware and software, educational and mass market), and funders (foundation, government, capital).
+The salon brought together a cross-sectoral group of approximately 60 researchers (learning sciences, child development, neuroscience); practitioners (educators, pediatricians); and developers (hardware and software, educational and mass market), and funders (foundation, government, capital).

 Outcomes and Deliverables

 One desired outcome is for participants to apply what they learn at the salon to their current work, and to motivate them to keep young children’s best interests in mind when developing new immersive experiences.
 Another desired outcome is for participants to continue to communicate and collaborate with professionals outside of their sectors to conduct needed, new research.
 The Cooney Center will compile and disseminate a report of salon proceedings, including the R&D agenda, best practices, and industry-wide standards that emerge from discussions.